SOFTS-Raw sugar slips as market consolidates; coffee and cocoa also fall

-LONDON, Feb 24 (Reuters) - Raw sugar prices on ICE fell on Friday, heading for a 1% weekly decline as the market consolidates after hitting a six-year high hit this month.
+NEW YORK/LONDON, Feb 24 (Reuters) - Raw sugar prices on ICE fell on Friday, as the market consolidates after hitting a six-year high this month.
+ICE New York cocoa futures slipped after touching a one-year high this week, while arabica coffee prices fell from this week's four-month peak.

-ICE New York cocoa futures slipped after touching a one-year high this week while arabica coffee prices fell from this week's four-month peak.
+Data on consumer spending and inflation in the U.S. led some investors to sell higher-risk assets such as commodities.

 SUGAR